 Potatoes are a regular addition to many dog food brands and recipes.
 They are easy to source and an affordable source of carbohydrates.
 However, other Potato ingredients sometimes appear on your dog’s ingredient list.
 They include Potato Protein and Potato Starch.
 But what exactly are these ingredients?
-Should you be concerned about these ingredients and kind of nutrition will they provide?
+Should you be concerned about these ingredients and the kind of nutrition they will provide?
 Sit back as we answer all these questions and more.

 It is important to note that Potatoes must be cooked to be safe for your dog to consume.
 Uncooked Potatoes shouldn’t be a concern if you are feeding your dog commercial dry dog food as these are thoroughly cooked during the manufacturing process, long before they reach your dog bowl.